Alpine-Oracle/slab-label-maker/README.md

 ## Dev Note

 Originally built for generating PSA-like slab labels as a quick solution, now open-sourced for anyone needing consistent, professional label printing.
-We’ll keep improving theming and real-world usage tips.
+We’ll keep improving theming, label-size customization, and real-world usage tips.

 _Signed by alpine_ — a small gift for card collectors seeking a **custom label solution** with easy printing, theming, and local data storage.